OTFT technology platform

 FlexEnable has developed an industrially-proven organic transistor technology platform for flexible displays and sensors.

 FlexEnable’s award-winning organic thin-film transistors (OTFT) technology platform is the most significant new transistor technology in decades.
-It allows electronics to be manufactured on flexible plastic film which is as thin as a sheet of paper.
+It allows electronics to be manufactured on flexible film which is as thin as a sheet of paper.
 It combines stable, high-performance OTFTs with passive elements to create truly flexible and cost-effective electronics over large and small surfaces.
 FlexEnable also owns the best-in-class OTFT materials related to its technology – FlexiOM™ materials.

 Applications for this technology include flexible organic LCDs (OLCDs) for consumer electronics and automotive applications, flexible sensor arrays and other OTFT devices.